Elijah0413/digital-logic/reflection.md

 ## Reflection

-Studying digital logic enhanced my understanding of binary systems and circuit design, providing a foundation for logical problem-solving in computer science.
-The course's focus on Boolean algebra and gate-level operations has equipped me with essential skills for designing and analyzing digital circuits.
+Studying digital logic 🧠 enhanced my understanding of binary systems and circuit design, laying the groundwork for logical problem-solving in computer science. 🖥️ The course's emphasis on Boolean algebra and gate-level operations has equipped me with essential skills for designing and analyzing digital circuits. 🔍💡